Requests for Russian gas supplies via Ukraine rise in Europe on Monday | Headlines

 Requests for Russian gas supplies via Ukraine rise in Europe on Monday

-Requests for supplies of Russian gas via Ukraine increased in Europe on Monday, data from Ukraine's gas pipeline operator showed.
+Requests for supplies of Russian gas via Ukraine increased in Europe on Monday, data from Ukraine's gas pipeline operator showed, while Kremlin-controlled energy company Gazprom said its gas transit via Ukraine has continued.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)